rtslattery13/ExpectationMaximization/README.md

 # ExpectationMaximization
+Implementation of Expectation Maximization used for Gaussian Mixture Models.
 A Project developed in my Machine Learning Class (CS559)